carokaline/MyGitProject/doc/README.txt

-this is a thing to be read
+this is a thing to be read.
+added changes